kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 The Windows Server Host Operating System is subject to the [Windows Server ](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing) licensing.
 The Windows Container images are subject to the [Supplemental License Terms for Windows containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/images-eula).
 {{< /note >}}
 {{< note >}}
-Windows containers have strict compatibility rules, [where the host OS version must match the container base image OS version.](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility)
+Windows containers with process isolation have strict compatibility rules, [where the host OS version must match the container base image OS version.](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).
+Once we support Windows containers with Hyper-V isolation in Kubernetes, the limitation and compatibility rules will change.
 {{< /note >}}

 Key Kubernetes elements work the same way in Windows as they do in Linux.
 In this section, we will talk about some of the key workload enablers and how they map to Windows.